 How To Make A Quick Cut Out Sugar Cookie

-Just purchase a box or just the packets of packages of Sugar Cookie Mix, online, at the local grocery store or your local big box store.
+Just purchase a box or just the packets of packaged Sugar Cookie Mix, online, at the local grocery store, at your local big box store.

 Water, Butter & a little extra Flour is all that you need to add to the mix.
 The mix instructions say you can roll out the dough right away for cut out cookies, but I like to put the dough in the refrigerator for about 10 minutes to make it less sticky to roll out.